thbtppl/latex-tips-advice/README.md

     * `bookmark` should be loaded after `cleveref`
     * `glossaries[-extra]` should be loaded last

-    The manual of `pdfx` recommends to load it as early as possible, but since it automatically loads `hyperref` I would recommend loading it just before `hyperref`.
+    The manual of `pdfx` recommends loading it as early as possible, but since it automatically loads `hyperref` I would recommend loading it just before `hyperref`.

 ## Some typesetting advice